Charlie-Darwin/charlie-darwin.github.io/Anseriformes/Anatidae/Aythya.affinis/LESC.md

 ## Basic Description
 - Very similar to Greater: males with black head and whitish back, females with sharp white patch around base of bill
-- Less is usually more common on *inland lakes* in winter
+- Lesser is usually more common on *inland lakes* in winter
 - Head shape is best mark: Lesser has *peak at back of crown*, slightly smaller bill than Greater
 - In flight, note shorter white wing stripe on Lesser